 - Feelings and emotions: sadness, happiness, depression, envy, fear

 - Qualities: beauty, generosity, honesty, trust

-- Concepts: faith, motivation, opportunity
+- Concepts: religion, motivation, opportunity

 - Ideas: wisdom, friendship, knowledge

 - Events: birthday, death, holiday, Christmas, days of the week

 How to Recognize Abstract Nouns

 Whenever we face a noun we can ask whether we can see, hear, touch, taste, or smell the noun.
 If the answer to this question is 'no,' then the noun is an abstract noun.